Lay3rLabs/TrustGraph/components/safe-signer-sync/README.md

 # Signer Sync

-Syncs signers with the `SigningManagerModule` Zodiac module.
+Syncs signers with the `SignerSyncManagerModule` Zodiac module.